Huawei-CPLLab/PyDSL/README.md

 If your `python3` executable is located in another location (or if you are using conda), just change the `Python3_EXECUTABLE` flag to point to the correct location.

+NOTE: This sets the PYTHONPATH for your current terminal session.
+Closing and repopening the terminal will require you to rerun the export PYTHONPATH command again.

 ### 3. Running an Example

 The following is how to run a simple example from the test folder.
 From the root directory, type:
 ```sh
 python3 test/simple.py
 ```
 The expected output of this should look something like:
 ```mlir
 module {